beehive-lab/TornadoVM/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The installer script downloads the following dependencies:
+The installation script downloads the following dependencies:

 - Java
 - Maven